 In recent years, sexually transmitted infections (STIs) among young people ages 18-24 have reached a record high.
-As you can imagine, more people with STIs means more conversations had.
+As you can imagine, more people with STIs means more conversations.
 Individuals inflicted with STIs can live everyday lives with medication, regular testing, and the support of loved ones around them.

 If you are currently dating with an STD or know someone who has one, you may understand how stressful and nerve-wracking it can be to put yourself out there with relationships.
-However, it doesn’t have to be hard to communicate about your condition with a new potential partner if you have proper knowledge of how to talk about it.
+However, it doesn’t have to be hard to communicate about your condition with a new potential partner if you know how to talk about it properly.

 Bringing Up Your STI on A Date

 Curable STIs can be treated with medication and can eventually go away.
 Popular curable STIs include chlamydia, syphilis, and gonorrhea.
-It is recommended not to engage in sexual acts until you are STI-free and can no longer transmit this to other individuals.
+It is recommended not to engage in sexual acts until you are STI-free and can no longer transmit this to others.